Hyperparticle/lct-master/charles-university/speech-recognition/speech-recognition-project/README.md

 ===================================================================
 ```

 We see words were predicted correctly 92% of the time.
+The addition of training on triphones over just monophones shows a noticeable improvement.

 ## Building and Running